Conundrum (Star Trek: The Next Generation): Reception

 In 2014, IO9 rated "Conundrum" the 82nd greatest episode of Star Trek.

 In 2017, Screen Rant ranked "Conundrum" as the 14th most hopeful episode of all Star Trek episodes up to that time.
 The episode was noted for being optimistic, because of the crew's compassion, and for its humor.

 In 2017, SyFy rated the Satarrans featured in this episode, one of the top 11 most bizarre aliens of Star Trek: The Next Generation.

-In 2019, Den of Geek recommended rewatching this episode as background for Star Trek: Picard.
+In 2019, Den of Geek recommended rewatching this episode while waiting for new episodes of Star Trek: Picard.

 In 2020, Screen Rant ranked "Conundrum" the 14th best episode of Star Trek: The Next Generation, pointing out it "gave viewers a chance to know the characters a bit more."